 We recently chatted with product and growth leaders at Airtable, Chartio, and Coda about what they’ve learned from growing their organizations through a product-led motion.
-To kickstart your 2021 with fresh new perspectives on PLG, we’ve rounded up 3 of our key takeaways from the event.
+We’ve rounded up 3 of our key takeaways from the event.

 To watch the complete on-demand recording and get even more insights, click here!